alexliebmanp/strain_control/README.md

 # Setup

-First, this package must be cloned from GitHub, as well as my particular fork of `PyMeasure`, since I have modified a few files.
+First, this package must be cloned from GitHub, as well as my (Alex Liebman-Pelaez) particular fork of `PyMeasure`, since I have modified a few files.
 On the command line, run the following

 ```
 git clone git@github.com:alexliebmanp/strain_control.git
 git clone git@github.com:alexliebmanp/pymeasure.git
 ```

-In addition, the following packages must be installed with `pip` if they aren't on your system already:
+In addition, the following packages must be installed with `conda` or `pip` if they aren't on your system already:

 ```
 simple-pid
 pyvisa
 numpy
 matplotlib
+OrensteinLab_git
+threading
 ```

 Lastly, `strain_control` and `PyMeasure` must be added to PYTHONPATH  or to the site-packages folder.